Ministers of Holy Communion

 - Sessions do move throughout the diocese to attempt to cover all eight counties of Western New York.

 - Formation sessions are generally completed in person, but the Office of Worship may offer virtual sessions from time to time via ZOOM or Microsoft Teams.

 - The mandate you receive enables you to minister at Mass and to visit the sick/shut-ins with Holy Communion.

 - Your mandate is to minister in your particular parish or parish family, even though you are sponsored formally by your particular parish church.

 - Your mandate is only valid in the Diocese of Buffalo.
-However, if you move out of the diocese, please contact the Office of Worship to have your mandate transferred.
+However, if you move out of the diocese or are a “snowbird” and would like to serve elsewhere, please contact the Office of Worship to have your mandate transferred/validated.

 - Likewise, if you move to a different parish family within the diocese, please contact us to have your mandate reaffirmed.

 Eucharistic Ministry Formation Sessions – In-Person or Virtual

 Please submit an application for formation and ministry as soon as you feel called to be an Extraordinary Minister!
 You will be contacted individually regarding upcoming sessions, whether available in person or virtually via ZOOM or Microsoft Teams.

 Please note that there is a fee of $35 per person to cover the cost of training materials for the session.
 This may be paid by personal or parish check, sent to the Office of Worship, 795 Main St., Buffalo, NY 14203.
 If a parish is paying for multiple candidates, please enclose a list of names.
 Thank you!